 It is also important to remember when interacting with fellow professionals on dental blogs and social networking sites, or when taking part in forum discussions, is that anonymity is a myth.
 “You should write everything as if you are signing it with your name.”
 When posting online, bear in mind who could be reading what you write.
 Unguarded comments about patients, your lecturers or fellow students could lead to disciplinary action by your dental school or the GDC.

 After a while, the relationship soured, and the patient complained to the dental school about Mark’s conduct in contacting her and starting a relationship as a result of meeting her as a patient.
 Fitness to practice procedures were instigated.

 - As a student, professional boundaries may seem blurred.
-Students may feel that, since they are not fully qualified dentists, the, the limits around personal relationships do not apply.
+Students may feel that, since they are not fully qualified dentists, the limits around personal relationships do not apply.